kevincjackson/Notes/powershell.md

 - Just leave the final expression instead of return
 - In the middle of the script, you can use Write-Output
-- Only use `return` for early return
+- Use `return` ONLY for early return.
+This is to prevent unexpected behavior in pipes.

 ```ps1
 function add{} {